(En Español )

 Owner polices protect you from the risks listed in the policy.
-When you buy a house and purchase a loan policy, a title company will automatically issue an owner policy unless you specifically reject it in writing.
 The price of the policy is usually included in your closing costs.
 An owner policy only covers you up to the value of the property at the time you bought the policy.
 It doesn't cover any increase in your property's value, unless you buy an increased value endorsement.

 An owner policy remains in effect as long as you or your heirs own the property or are liable for any title warranties made when you sell the property.
 You should keep your owner policy, even if you transfer your title or sell the property.

 Title policy forms in Texas are standardized.
 This means the policy language is the same, regardless of which company sells the policy.

 It's still important that you read your policy carefully because different companies may describe their coverage exceptions differently.
 Pay special attention to Schedule B of the policy, which explains any limitations, exclusions, exceptions, and special conditions.
 You might want to discuss these exceptions with an attorney before you close on a real estate deal.

 Also, check the policy's legal description of the land against your survey and your earnest money contract.
 Title insurance generally doesn't protect against boundary disputes with neighbors.
 You can buy this coverage for an additional premium.

 A title policy doesn't guarantee that you will be able to sell your property or borrow money on it, or that you won't lose money if you do sell it.

 What a Title Policy Covers